-To meet our commitments to customers and to ensure the safety of our employees and the communities we operate in, we take winter planning to the next level.
+To meet our commitments to customers and to ensure the safety of our employees and the communities we operate in and through, we take winter planning to the next level.

-CP has been railroading in challenging winter conditions for more than 135 years.
+CP has been railroading in challenging winter conditions since 1881.
 Effective winter planning is essential for ensuring a safe and resilient rail system that continues to serve the needs of our customers and the North American supply chain.

 CP continues to make significant improvements to enhance the safety and efficiency of its operations by leveraging industry-leading data analytics and detection technologies to improve the reliability of our equipment and infrastructure.